 But what if you don’t have a big income and also don’t want to live an extreme, spartan lifestyle?
-Most people in this situation (which is most people) figure that they are doomed to be dependent on a job until Social Insecurity and Medicare kick in.
-They therefore go on living their debt-laden, suburban, home-equity loan lifestyle and perhaps put enough in their 401k to get most of the company match.
+Most people in this situation assume they’ll be dependent on a job until Social Insecurity and Medicare kick in.
+They therefore go on living their debt-laden, suburban, home-equity loan lifestyle.
+Maybe they’ll put enough in their 401k to get most of the company match.

-It is a false choice to assume that you either need to have a big income or live on the extreme edge of frugality to reach financial independence, just as it is false to assume that you either need have the natural physique of Sylvestor Stalone or to be running marathons to become healthy.
+Many assume they need a big income or must live on the edge of frugality to reach financial independence.
+That is a false choice.
+Just as it’s false to assume you need the natural physique of Sylvestor Stalone to become healthy.

 The Cash Flow Diagram